 Brief Summary of the Mosin Nagant Rifle

-In 1938, the M91/30 was shortened into the M38 carbine, which was much shorter and designed for close quarters combat and cavalry use.
+In 1938, the M91/30 was shortened into the M38 carbine, much shorter and designed for close quarters combat and cavalry use.
 The M38 was later updated to the M44 in 1944.
-Generally speaking, the stocks that fit on the M91/30 Mosin Nagants will also work on the M38 and M44 carbines as well; however, it’s worth noting that carbine variants of the Mosin Nagant are also usually harder to find and more expensive.
+Generally speaking, the stocks that fit on the M91/30 Mosin Nagants will also work on the M38 and M44 carbines.
+However, it is worth noting that carbine variants of the Mosin Nagant are also usually harder to find and more expensive.

 The Mosin Nagant was also the main infantry rifle for the Soviet Union throughout World War II.
 It was produced in huge quantities so it could be quickly shipped out to the battlefield to arm Soviet soldiers against the Axis forces on the Eastern Front, and it performed well in the mud and snow that helped stop the invaders.